team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # getUniqueColors index.js
 ## Imported Code Object

-The getUniqueColors function takes in an imagePath pointing to an image file and an options object.
-It uses the Jimp library to read the image and then scans through every pixel in the image.
+The getUniqueColors function takes in an imagePath string representing the path to an image file, and an options object.

+It uses the Jimp library to read the image from the imagePath.
+It initializes a Set called colorSet to store unique colors.

-For each pixel, it extracts the red, green, blue and alpha color values.
-If the alpha value is not 0 (i.e. not fully transparent), it converts the color values into an integer representation using Jimp's rgbaToInt method.
+It then scans through every pixel in the image, gets the red, green, blue and alpha values of each pixel, and if the alpha is not 0 (not fully transparent), it converts the color values to a single integer with Jimp.rgbaToInt.

-It adds each unique color integer into a Set, which only allows unique values to be inserted.
-Finally, it converts the Set into an Array and returns an array containing the unique colors found in the image.
+It adds this color integer to the colorSet, which only stores unique values.

+Finally, it converts the Set to an array using Array.from and returns the array containing the unique colors found in the image.

-So in summary, it analyzes an input image and returns an array containing the unique colors present in that image.
+So in summary, it returns an array of integer color values representing every unique color in the input image.

 # undefined index.js
 ## Imported Code Object